Comptoirs Océaniques

 Summary

-This profile encompasses over 95% of our 2022 supply of fresh, canned, and Ultra Low Temperature (ULT) tuna.
+This profile encompasses over 95% of our 2023 supply of fresh, canned, and Ultra Low Temperature (ULT) tuna and our fresh and super frozen salmon.
 Tuna procurement, the cornerstone of our operations, faces specific challenges, particularly illegal fishing.
 Ensuring the integrity of our supply chains, which primarily consist of two tiers—fleet and processing plant—is vital for maintaining transparency that our customers demand.
-In 2022, we engaged in PAS 1550 to evaluate and address the risks associated with Illegal, Unreported, and Unregulated (IUU) fishing within our supply chains and we are encouraging fleets specializing in ULT to register all their boats with the PVR by 2025.
+We are dedicated to tracking the supply of our fresh, ULT, and canned tuna from the vessel onward, ensuring complete transparency and accessibility of information regarding the origin of our tuna.
+We are encouraging fleets specializing in ULT to register all their boats with the PVR by 2025.

 Since 2020, Comptoirs Oceaniques has been a partner of the Sustainable Fisheries Partnership (SFP) and a member of the Global Tuna Alliance (GTA).
 Those collaborations grant us access to valuable insights into best practices, enhancing our operational efficiency and supporting the long-term sustainability of fish stocks and marine ecosystems, in line with global standards for responsible fishing.
-We have more than doubled our volumes of Marine Stewardship Council (MSC) certified ULT tuna since 2020.
+We have more than doubled our volumes of Marine Stewardship Council (MSC) certified tuna since 2020, with nearly 30% of our total tuna volume now certified.

 Comptoirs Oceaniques is also committed to the welfare of workers in its supply chain and is a member of Amfori.